 If you see the Protected View warning on opening the template you need to select the enable editing button.

-If you don't see the protected view warning but cannot enter any data you need to enable editing - select File, select info, click enable editing.
+If you don't see the protected view warning but cannot enter any data - select File, select info, click enable editing.